toddsampson/SoftwareLicense/README.md

 Usage
 -----
 Clone this repo to your TextMate Bundles directory.
-On the Mac this is located, or should be created, in a TextMate Bundles directory under your user's library application support:
+On the Mac this is located, or should be created, in a TextMate Bundles directory under your user's application support library:

 > cd ~/Library/Application\ Support/TextMate/Bundles/